AR0E/LabView_optics/xyznote-main/Notes/ch1_structure.typ

 The basic way to operate on G NV code is by means of external DLLs that are compatible with C, which is naturally interoperable wiyth G.
-We'll consider two very different languages, _Rust_ and _Python_.
+We'll consider two very different languages, _Rust_ and _Python_, altough this is possible on virtually any language, including _OCaml_ and _Haskell_.

 Rust is famous for its very good performance and intrinsic memory safety, as well as having many pre-packaged functionalities and existing libraries.
-Python, being a dynamically typed scripting language, is far slower but easier to make more sophisticated prograns.
+Python, being a dynamically typed scripting language, is far slower but easier to make more sophisticated programs.

 == Rust